akio-tomiya/Loadtxt.jl/README.md

 # Loadtxt.jl
-This is a package for loading a file like
+This is a package for loading a file.

-A file ``Plaquette.txt`` is like,
+Let us consider a file ``Plaquette.txt`` is like,
 ```
 0  1.0 # plaq
 1  0.6854375345806106 # plaq